monsonite/ROMulator/README.md

 We also need a few control lines, to hold the target CPU in RESET, and access the /CE, /WE and /OE lines of the SRAM.

-Back in 2015, I created an Arduino sketch to mechanise these operations.
+In 2015, I created an Arduino sketch to mechanise these operations.

 I am revisiting it and cleaning it up so it can be general purpose.